 The Role of Cortisol

-Maybe this helps explain why, when your adrenal reserves are depleted, you might feel a little crazy, and your sleeping and eating habits seem a little crazy, too!
+Maybe this helps to explain why, when your adrenal reserves are depleted, you might feel totally off balance, and your sleeping and eating habits might seem a little crazy, too!
 In Ayurvedic medicine, the adrenal glands are connected to the “root” chakra and contribute to being grounded, nourishment and physical health.
 With persistent stress, we become increasingly less grounded, which can increase stress even more.
 This constant demand for stress hormones means the adrenals become depleted and ultimately exhausted.

 Simple Choices for Change

-My experience with women over the years has shown me that there is plenty you can do to provide stronger grounding and support to the adrenal glands.
-It all starts with some simple choices when it comes to eating.
+I’ve worked closely with women who are experiencing adrenal fatigue for years, and I’ve found that there is plenty you can do to provide stronger grounding and support to the adrenal glands.

 Consider the tires on a car.
 If you buy good quality tires and routinely check their air pressure, balance and rotate them, and patch any holes, the foundation for how your car moves on the road will be safe, steady, and strong.
 You’ll get better gas mileage, the car will respond better when road conditions are slippery or uneven, and the car will last longer.

-For more information on the impacts of adrenal imbalance, and what you can do to turn dysfunction around, click here.
+For more information on the impacts of adrenal health, and what you can do to turn dysfunction around, click here.